farahtemraz/NewsletterApplication/README.md

 This project was very intersting to work on and exposed me to new tools that I wasn't very much aware of like Temporal.io.
 I would definetly explore more this area of scheduled workflows and experiment with other different use cases to further benefit from this task and what it paved the way for.
 I hope my explanation of the implementation and flow was clear and that all the requirements were fullfilled.

-Looking forward to hearing you feedback!
+Looking forward to hearing your feedback!